Featured image of post How to Enable VM Insights on an Azure Virtual Machine Using Bicep

 How to Enable VM Insights on an Azure Virtual Machine Using Bicep

-A step-by-step guide to enabling VM Insights on Azure Virtual Machines using a Bicep module to streamline diagnostics and telemetry collection.
+A step-by-step guide to enabling VM Insights on Azure Virtual Machines using a Bicep module to automate diagnostics and telemetry collection.

-When it comes to monitoring your virtual machines in Azure, Application Insights provides a powerful and scalable solution for collecting telemetry data.
-In this blog post, I’ll walk you through how to enable VM Insights on an Azure Virtual Machine using a Bicep module I recently worked on.
+To monitor your virtual machines in Azure, Application Insights gives you a solid way to collect telemetry data.
+In this post, I’ll show you how to enable VM Insights on an Azure Virtual Machine with a Bicep module I recently worked on.

 The Goal